6 Ways to Lean on Your Military Community to Settle Into Your New Home Faster

 5. Join a military spouse networking group to “talk jobs” with other spouses

 For military spouses seeking employment at their new duty station, joining a networking group can be a great opportunity to meet fellow military spouses while advancing your career.
-Begin with the Military Spouse Employment Partnership spouse group on LinkedIn and the Spouse Ambassador Network, which is a group of organizations united to help military spouses achieve their education and career goals.
+Begin with the Military Spouse Employment Partnership spouse group on LinkedIn.

 6. Benefit from your Family Readiness Group to widen your network of support

 Family readiness programs empower service members and family members with the support and information they need to thrive in their military lives.
-You’ll find intel on benefits and get connected to services and organizations that promote readiness and quality of life for you and your family.
 Each service branch has a family readiness program, but the names and resources available may differ.
 Special focus is given to helping families prepare for short- and long-term deployments and boosting unit morale.
 These groups host family-related unit activities, where families can meet and learn from fellow members of their military community.

 Make your new destination home by connecting with your military community.
 Connecting helps you to get to your new normal faster.